Art is to work within limitations

 Mhm... with Annemarie Schwarzenbach I have rather ambivalent feelings about her photography...
 The pictures are historically interesting and, if you read her diaries, also illuminating with regard to her life.
 She was one of the first women to travel alone through the Orient and so on.
 But the photos are not really good.
 Nevertheless, Schwarzenbach was an important person and I don't want to belittle her work and her great influence, also with regard to the Swiss women's movement!
 I much more appreciate Vivian Maier as a real photographer, even if she did something else as her job.
 She was a nanny.
 Her pictures were never shown during her lifetime, by the way.
 No one knew of her secret obsession.
 At the same time Helen Levitt had also photographed in the streets of New York and she became world famous.

 How to make a good picture... the perfect picture.
 You see, the question still occupies me...
 I would like to say that «the perfect picture» does not exist per se.
 But that wouldn't be true; there are images, as if made by extraterrestrials, they move you deeply.
 Yes, in some cases even shake you to the bone.
 The lilies of Robert Mapplethorpe belong to that category.
 Unfortunately, I sold these years ago.
 I am such an idiot!
 Today they're worth about a million dollars.
 But that's not the most important reason I call myself an idiot.
 No, I really miss the pictures!
 After «studying» and finding the «punctum», in such moving photographs, I come to the conclusion that much lies with the recipient.
 And by that I don't mean the stupid saying «Beauty lies in the eye of the beholder».
 Even if the saying is quoted ten billion times, it does not become any more true.
 Only because beauty lies outside today's scientific knowledge and there are (seemingly) no rules in the sense of mathematical formulas, perhaps with the exception of the golden ratio, it bears witness to a great lack of understanding to end the discussion of aesthetics so superficially.
 I think that unique pictures draw their strength from archetypal sources.
-And so, I also consider the role of the viewer.
-He changes the image in his head, influenced by his education, his background and his intelligence.

 I am reminded of something that happened in my youth.
 When I was 20, I was in San Francisco.
 I heard from friends that Roman Polanski was giving a seminar at Berkeley University.
 Unfortunately, this had already been going on for over a week and I joined during its last days.
 On that evening the film Repulsion was shown first.
 Afterwards Polanski had a discussion with the students.
 One of the students took the floor and in a long lecture praised the use of a dead rabbit which was laying in the kitchen.
 He explained the metaphorical effect, the historical significance in Jewish mythology, etc. I don't remember the details.
 Polanski listened to the student with fascination, thanked him for his explanations and said that he had not known any of that.
 Instead, one morning on his way to the film studio, he saw the rabbit hanging at a butcher's and bought it without thinking.
 Polanski thought that it would fit well into the set kitchen of the schizophrenic protagonist.
 Nevertheless, he agreed with the student that the image had a strong metaphorical effect on the viewer.
 He could explain his spontaneous behaviour by the fact that he had internalized such symbols.
 By the way, it often happened to him that he learned from film journalists afterwards what certain metaphors and symbol in his own films meant.